ahmdmhd/s2dm-migration-action/actions/s2dm-compose/README.md

 1. Checks out the S2DM repository
 2. Installs dependencies
-3. Composes GraphQL schemas into a single file
+3. Composes GraphQL schemas into a single file at a temporary location
-4. Outputs the path to the composed schema
+4. Outputs the absolute path to the composed schema

 ### Compose + Release Mode (create-release: true)